Weber State Wildcats men's basketball

 The Weber State Wildcats men's basketball team is the basketball team representing Weber State University in Ogden, Utah.
 The program is classified in the NCAA Division I and is a member of the Big Sky Conference.
 The team last played in the NCAA Division I men's basketball tournament in 2016.
-The Wildcats are currently coached by Eric Duft.
+The Wildcats are currently coached by Kaleb Canales.

 Street & Smith ranked Weber State 51st in its 2005 list of the 100 greatest college basketball programs of all time, while Jeff Sagarin placed the program 116th in his 2009 all-time rankings in the ESPN College Basketball Encyclopedia.

 With a winning percentage of .630, the Wildcats have the 29th highest winning percentage in Division I college basketball through the end of the 2022–23 season.

+Weber State Wildcats basketball games are broadcast on KLO-FM The Wave 103.1 with commentary provided by "The Voice of the Wildcats" Carl Arky and David Patten.

+Home games are available on ESPN+ with Tony Parks or Ethan Jordan providing play-by-play and former Wildcats head coach Joe Cravens providing color commentary.